AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/post-process-event.md

 ## UUID and Cloud Service

-Adobe Experience Manager Guides exposes com/adobe/fmdita/postprocess/complete event that is used to perform any post-processing operations.
+Adobe Experience Manager Guides exposes `com/adobe/guides/postprocess/complete` event that is used to perform any post-processing operations.
 This event is triggered whenever an operation is performed on a DITA file.
 The following operations on a DITA file trigger this event:

 - Upload
-- Creation
+- Create
-- Modification
+- Modify

 You need to create an Adobe Experience Manager event handler to read the properties available in this event and do further processing.